-Delta CEO says summer traffic was its best summer ever
+Delta had best-ever summer traffic; adds computer backup: CEO

 Bastian's comments come after Delta reported declines during the summer months in unit revenue, which tallies the amount of passenger revenue per available seat-mile.

-Bastian said traffic was up because fares were about 6 percent lower than last year, which meant revenue per passenger was down.
-But the airline's profit margins were "still strong," he said.
+Bastian said traffic was up because fares were about 6 percent lower than last year.
+That meant revenue per passenger was down, but the airline's profit margins were "still strong," he said.

+Bastian also criticized subsidies that he said airlines in Qatar and United Arab Emirates have received from their governments, stifling U.S. competition.

+Delta, United Continental Holdings Inc (UAL.N) and American Airlines Group Inc (AAL.O) have protested the support for months.
+On Friday, Bastian said the subsidy levels had reached $50 billion among the Qatar Airways, Etihad Airways and Emirates airline, and have made it uncompetitive for U.S. airlines to fly to Dubai, Abu Dhabi and Doha.